bitmapdata/MSScrollView/README.md

 * **Options**

-  \- Embedded PageControl (currentPage, numberOfPages automatically update)
+  \- Embedded PageControl (currentPage, numberOfPages automatically update.)

+More Information on MSScrollView refer to the header file.

 ## Installation ##

 Drag the included MSScrollView folder into your project.

 ## Usage ##

-Information on MSScrollView refer to the header file.

 These classes was written under the ARC.
 Be sure to specify `-fobjc-arc` the 'Compile Sources' Build Phase for each file if you aren't using ARC project-wide